top of page

 Nature of Wights

-Though the sense of pantheon is not necessary a proper term in this context, in a general sense it can be said the various families or orders of Wights naturally varies from community to community and region to region.
+To get right to the point, because Wight can be used for both a living being and the immortal essence of the living being becoming more or less a ghost as the continued existence of the individua's sense of self or beingness, their natures are wide ranging and include a myriad of concepts.
+Though the sense of pantheon is not necessary a proper term in this context, in a general sense it can be said the various families or orders of Wights naturally varies from community to community and region to region ad well as language to language.
 How well known such may have been at one point or another, without any actual concrete and clear written records preserved, such is more or less hypothetical or speculative at best.
+That said, we can isolate 13 of the most common qualities associated with them.

 1. They are not divine in the sense of being transcendent and omnipotent.